- Who would benefit from SGS programs and services? Who is typically referred?

 Referrals for outpatient services cannot be processed if a patient is still in the hospital.
 These referrals should be faxed upon discharge.

 Answer: Referrals to SGS' inpatient Musculoskeletal Rehabilitation and Geriatric Assessment care units, and Geriatric Rehabilitation Day Hospital are managed by Parkwood Access.
-Most other referrals to SGS programs should be faxed directly to Centralized Intake and Triage.
+Most other referrals to SGS programs should be faxed directly to the Geriatric Ambulatory Access Team.

 Some exceptions apply: